canalplus/rx-player/doc/architecture/files.md

 This is the layer directly interacting with the transport part (HSS, DASH).
 It facilitates the role of loading manifest and new segments for the rest of the core.

+### <a name="core-source_buffers"></a>src/core/source_buffers/: SourceBuffers definitions

+Provide multiple abstraction to manage SourceBuffers, which are the objects through which media segments are added to the browser.

+In this directory, you have glue code for both SourceBuffer managed natively (i.e. Audio and Video SourceBuffers) and SourceBuffer implementations for other types of content (text, images etc.).

 ### <a name="core-stream"></a>src/core/stream/: Media streaming logic

 Main logic for media streaming.